How we do things safely

 We have an automated system that alerts leaders and their volunteer line managers 60 days and 30 days before their mandatory training expires.
 We automatically suspend volunteers whose first aid, safety or safeguarding training expires.
 We reinstate volunteers once they have completed the relevant training.
 Our Board of Trustees regularly review and scrutinise training compliance and suspensions.

-Volunteer section leaders have to qualify in first aid and maintain a first aid qualification at all times.
+Section volunteers have to undertake first aid training and maintain a first aid qualification at all times.
 They have to refresh that training every three years as with their mandatory safety and safeguarding training.

 Scouts volunteers get clear guidance on how to set expectations and boundaries on free time and how to communicate these with young people.
 Volunteers get supervision guidance to support them with identifying how to manage risks during free time and the structure free parts of the programme when greater independence is given to young people, especially older ages.